katieenns/Dream-Team/README.md

     - Est completion time 1 week, priority #2

 7. Admin user wants to be able to login into admin dashboard.
-In this dashbaord admin user can configure the categories and subcategoties information displayed in "YELpSearch" widget.
+In this dashbaord admin user can configure the categories and subcategoties information displayed in "YELPSearch" widget.

     - Est completion time 2 weeks, priority #3